cloudbank/issue105/README.md

 ### Triggering build.
 - When you commit any changes in develop branch of frontend / backend project , build will be triggered automatically.
+- If you want to retrigger a build with out commit , you can delete the file /home/gitlab-runner/f.build.version.prev for front end build or b.build.version.prev for backend build and trigger the build from gitlab.
+- If you want to retrigger build with out accessing server then  can create trigger in gitlab and pass any variable in the trigger URL and modify build realted scripts to trigger build based on these variables even though  build versions are same.
 - You can monitor the build status from gitlab , Pipeline page.
 - If any test cases fails or build fails  , maven will return non zero retrun code , which will stop our build process from proceeding  .
 - After the build our app will be available at webserver at http://ipaddress/ (ex:http://35.165.104.194/)